Harvard University Tuition and Fees

 Admission Requirements

 To be accepted as a student at Harvard, there are certain considerations you must meet.
 Some, like secondary school record, recommendations, and admission test scores, are required, while others, including secondary school GPA and school rank, are recommended.
-There is not a required GPA minimum to qualify.
+There is no required minimum GPA to qualify.

 Required: